-- The Storm Prediction Center (SPC) is outlooking a Marginal Risk (level 1 of 5) for Severe Weather across the Florida Big Bend, Nature Coast and inland to Northeast Florida. - Isolated tropical tornadoes are possible within outer bands of Tropical Storm Helene on Thursday as it approaches the northeastern Gulf of Mexico and the Florida Big Bend. - The greatest tropical tornado threat will exist along and to the east of the eventual path. - Tornado Watches and Warnings will be issued as conditions warrant.
+- The Storm Prediction Center (SPC) is outlooking a Marginal Risk (level 1 of 5) for Severe Weather across the Florida Panhandle, coastal Big Bend and throughout the Peninsula as on Wednesday. - A Slight Risk (level 2 of 5) for Severe Weather is being outlooked on Thursday from the Big Bend, across Northeast and Central Florida towards Lake Okeechobee.
+A Marginal Risk (level 1 of 4) extends from the Capital City through the Florida Keys. - Isolated tropical tornadoes are possible within outer bands of Tropical Storm Helene on Wednesday and Thursday as outer rainbands from extend along the Peninsula and Big Bend Coast. - The greatest tropical tornado threat will exist along and to the east of the eventual path. - Tornado Watches and Warnings will be issued as conditions warrant.